-Prerequisite: MATH-070 or higher math placement Surveys the basic biology and diversity of unicellular and multicellular organisms.
+Prerequisite: Completion of Intermediate Algebra or higher math placement

+Surveys the basic biology and diversity of unicellular and multicellular organisms.
 It emphasizes general biological principles including population biology and ecology, basic genetics, animal behavior, evolution, classification, structure, function and adaptations of organisms (including plants, fungi, protists, animals, and unicellular organisms) to their environments.
 This course is intended for Biological Sciences majors.
 Field trips may be required.